What is an abscessed tooth?

 How do you treat an abscessed tooth?

 There are three main ways to treat an abscessed tooth.
 First, we may recommend root canal therapy, which involves draining the abscess and removing the diseased and infected tissues from the tooth.
 Second, if the tooth is so severely infected that it cannot be restored, we may suggest tooth extraction.
 The final option is to drain the abscess through an incision in the gums.
-Dr. Huber, Dr. Pelkey and Dr. Overmyer will help you determine which option is right for your abscessed tooth in Grove City, Ohio.
+Dr. Steven W. Huber and associates will help you determine which option is right for your abscessed tooth in Grove City, Ohio.
 For more information, please contact us today at Ohio Urgent Dental Care.